March across Samar: Aftermath

-"The charges brought against Major Waller were handed to him on March 4, and constitute the first process against him.
+"The charges brought against Major Waller were handed to him on March 4th, and constitute the first process against him.
 This was several days after he was detached from the Army ... the jurisdiction was therefore voluntarily surrendered."

 "The plea is that the defendant is not subject to the jurisdiction of this court", General Bisbee noted.

 "We want to know whether there is any possible written or other evidence from the President of the United States placing him on detached duty with the Army, and thereby placing him within the province of this court."

 "I can have them here tomorrow morning", the prosecutor responded, and next day he submitted in evidence a series of telegrams between Admiral Rogers and General Chaffee in which the offer of three hundred Marines for service with the Sixth Brigade is made and accepted.
 "The Marines were serving in Samar by order of the President.
 The Secretary of War and the Secretary of the Navy knew they were there."
 Besides, Major R. N. Getty had been assigned to investigate the shootings at Basey, and had so advised Waller before the Marine battalion was detached from Sixth Brigade on 19 February."

 Not sufficient, Marix responded.
 "Legal proceedings are defined clearly ... the accused has a right to be present, the witnesses sworn, and be represented by counsel.
 Nothing of the kind happened in this case.
 An inspector is not a judicial officer."

 General Bisbee decided that the court was without jurisdiction in the case, but left open the possibility of reversing himself if instructions were received from the office of the Adjutant General of the Army.

 On 21 March, the instructions arrived.
-The Assistant Adjutant General noted that the Commanding General of the Philippine Department (General Arthur MacArthur Jr) had ordered a preliminary examination of the case, with a view to legal action, before Waller was relieved of duty with the Army.
-Waller assisted in Major Getty's investigation, and was questioned by him, so he had to know that he was a party to the proceedings.
-Besides, a "brief lapse of jurisdiction" cannot mitigate a murder charge.
+The Assistant Adjutant General noted that General Mac Arthur, Military Governor of the Philippines, had ordered a preliminary examination of the case, with a view to legal action, before Waller was relieved of duty with the Army.
+Waller assisted in Major Getty’s investigation, and was questioned by him, so he had to know that he was a party to the proceedings.
+Besides, a “brief lapse of jurisdiction” cannot mitigate a murder charge.

-General Bisbee "now decides that (the court) has jurisdiction and directs that the case proceed to trial."
+General Bisbee “now decides that (the court) has jurisdiction and directs that the case proceed to trial.”
 Waller carefully entered his plea: